Call for Submissions

 Payment: $10/printed page with a $200 maximum.

 Nimrod is a nonprofit literary magazine published by The University of Tulsa, with issues appearing twice a year.
-All contributors to the magazine also receive two copies of the issue in which their work appears.
+All contributors to the magazine also receive one digital and two physical copies of the issue in which their work appears.

 Send postal manuscripts to: